-There are two primary areas of concern for patients who take Bextra:
+Two primary areas of concern were raised for patients who take Bextra:

-1. Allergic Reaction - Bextra is alleged to cause severe allergic reactions in some patients, including toxic epidermal necrolysis (TEN), erythema multiforme (EM), and Stevens Johnson Syndrome (SJS).
+Allergic Reaction - Bextra is alleged to cause severe allergic reactions in some patients, including toxic epidermal necrolysis (TEN), erythema multiforme (EM), and Stevens Johnson Syndrome (SJS).>

 Stevens Johnson Syndrome (SJS) results in extremely painful and severe blistering of the mucous membranes, which may be associated with skin lesions or a rash.

 Toxic Epidermal Necrolysis (TEN) is a form of SJS.
 TEN involves similar severe blistering which causes the patient's skin to peel off in sheets.
 The effect of the blistering caused by SJS and TEN is similar in nature to a severe burn, and carries similar risk of both loss of fluids and infection.